 The more interconnected the world becomes, the more it needs translators: people with quick, inquisitive minds and intercultural expertise that enables them to work in diverse professional situations.

 To become a translator, you must start with an excellent knowledge of French and English.
-We’ll help you master your primary language and establish a thorough command of your second language.
+We’ll help you master the language towards which you translate and establish a thorough command of your source language.

-Then, you choose from one of two streams: if your primary language is English, you learn to translate from French to English.
-If your primary language is French, you translate from English to French.
-In addition to translation courses, you take language and literature courses to sharpen your language skills and acquire a high level of proficiency in reading and writing.
+You will choose from one of two streams: if your dominant language is English, you learn to translate from French to English.
+If your dominant language is French, you translate from English to French.
+In addition to translation courses, you take language, linguistics and literature courses to sharpen your skills and acquire a high level of proficiency in reading and writing.